maxxiimo/the-front-end-manifesto/appendix-1.md

 Doing so installs your Gemfile gems, but prevents the installation of the production gems.
 You only have to do this once.

-Finally, you should set up rspec now:
+Finally, you should set up rspec:

     $ rails generate rspec:install